 - remove provisions that have been ruled unconstitutional by the Supreme Court of Canada, and are therefore of no force or effect (e.g., vagrancy and abortion);

 - repeal section 159 of the Criminal Code (anal intercourse) and provide that no person shall be convicted of an historical offence of a sexual nature, unless the conduct would be an offence under the Criminal Code at the time the charge is laid; and,

 - make consequential amendments to the Corrections and Conditional Release Act and the Youth Criminal Justice Act.

 In addition, following an amendment adopted by the House of Commons Standing Committee on Justice and Human Rights, the Criminal Code provisions prohibiting various activities in relation to bawdy houses (sections 210 and 211), which had been used discriminatorily against the LGBTQ community and no longer serve a legitimate criminal law purpose, are also repealed.

 Coming into force

-The amendments relating to bail and administration of justice offences, including amendments to Youth Criminal Justice Act, would come into force 180 days after Bill C-75 receives Royal Assent to provide additional time for implementation of these measures, including training for police and Crown prosecutors.
+The amendments relating to bail and administration of justice offences, including amendments to Youth Criminal Justice Act, come into force on December 18, 2019 (180 days after Royal Assent) to provide additional time for implementation of these measures, including training for police and Crown prosecutors.

-The amendments relating to reclassification, preliminary inquiries, judicial case management, Youth Criminal Justice Act (other than those relating to administration of justice offences) and all additional efficiency measures would come into force 90 days after the Bill receives Royal Assent.
+The amendments relating to reclassification, preliminary inquiries, judicial case management, Youth Criminal Justice Act (other than those relating to administration of justice offences) and all additional efficiency measures come into force on September 19, 2019 (90 days after Royal Assent).

-The amendments relating to victim surcharge (former Bill C-28) would come into force 30 days after the Bill receives Royal Assent.
+The amendments relating to victim surcharge (former Bill C-28) come into force on July 21, 2019 (30 days after Royal Assent).

 - Date modified: